-Response paper (400 - 500 words) (60%) - You are required to submit a total of twenty 1-page response paper throughout the semester.
+Response paper (400 - 500 words) (56%) - You are required to submit a total of seven out of eight 1-page response paper throughout the semester.
 Response papers are critical reflections of the readings and are not a simple repetition of the material; instead, they are designed as a critique and reflection.